m4salah/dlog/docs/markdown.md

-Xlog uses CommonMark syntax as it has more strict definition of the syntax. and goldmark parser implementation was the best extensible implementation so far.
+dlog uses CommonMark syntax as it has more strict definition of the syntax. and goldmark parser implementation was the best extensible implementation so far.